Sweets

 Savories

 Roujiamo - A yeasted flour baijimo filled with long stewed meats.
 Red braised pork belly, spicy braised dzo haunch, and sweet-sour dzo haunch are all available.
-Pickled radish, pickled mustard, and peppers sweet or spicy are also available as an addition.Bao - Soft, pillowy steamed Doman dumplings with a savory or spicy filling!
-Options are sweet steamed red pork, sweet and spicy stewed chicken, or spicy dzo with pickled mustard!
-Steamed fresh to order.Skewers - A marinated protein of your choosing perched on a bamboo skewer or two, then grilled over fine Doman charcoal until it's perfectly cooked.
-Proteins are firm tofu, dzo, and chicken.
+Pickled radish, pickled mustard, and peppers sweet or spicy are also available as an addition.Shaobing - A baked, stuffed flatbread of a yeasted flour dough.
+The exterior is crispy and decorated with roasted sesame seeds, the inside flaky and rich.
+Available fillings are spicy braised dzo shoulder, spiced lamb shoulder (warming), thick black sesame paste (sweet), and mushroom.Skewers - A marinated protein of your choosing perched on a bamboo skewer or two, then grilled over fine Doman charcoal until it's perfectly cooked.
+Proteins are firm tofu, dzo, and mutton.
 Sauces are spicy mala, sweet-and-savory, and sour-sweet.

-🌶️Rhalgr's Promise is to make your eyes water.
-Chunks of marinated dzo haunch are grilled over fine charcoal to lend smoky depth to their flavor, finished with a generous brushing of sauce based on Doman mala spicing, and served with a small container of the same for dipping.
-This will probably cure your cold and make you smell colors.🌶️Spicy Fishing Dofu - A twist on western Doman bean curd and spicy sauce.
+Mutton Soup (Yangrou Paomo) - A dish from the Fanged Crescent with strong influence of the Steppe nearby.
+A fragrant meat stock with ginger, spices, and onions; chunks of slow-cooked mutton, and finished with simple wheat biscuits.
+Break off a piece, dip it in the soup, and eat before it dissolves!🌶️Spicy Fishing Dofu - A twist on western Doman bean curd and spicy sauce.
 A small bowl of spicy, lightly savory and sour sauce fortified with fried-crisp knife-minced dzo, with dense Doman tofu held within.
 Topped with fresh spring onion greens, and served with a decorative skewer to fish for the contents!Cold Noodle Bowl (Liangpi) - A classic from western Doma, these chilled wheat flour noodles are served in an equally chilled bowl.
 Served with a fragrant, spicy red oil, and pickled mustard greens, radish, and/or bamboo sprouts.
 Additional sauces or toppings may be asked after.

 茶 - Tea